Galaxy Television (Nigeria)

-Galaxy Television was the first privately registered television station in Nigeria.
+Galaxy Television is the first privately registered television station in Nigeria.

 Galaxy started full broadcasting in May 1994 from the hills of Oke-Are, Ibadan with 10 kilowatts Areodyne transmitter.

-For about nine years, the station has maintained between 60 - 75% viewership in Oyo State and the neighboring Osun and Ogun States.
+For about nine years, the station has maintained between 60–75% viewership in Oyo State and the neighboring Osun and Ogun States.
 In January 2002, the station established a second Galaxy Television Station (Channel 27) in Lagos to ensure full coverage of the Western States.

+Galaxy Television is owned and controlled by Steve Ojo(CEO).